jinweida/TrustedBench/README.md

 4. Launch the benchmark on any machine as usual.

 Note:
 * Zookeeper is used to register clients and exchange messages.
-A launched client will add a new znode under /caliper/clients/.
+A launched client will add a new znode under /TrustedBench/clients/.
 The benchmark checks the directory to learn how many clients are there, and assign tasks to each client according to the workload.
 * There is no automatic time synchronization between the clients.
 You should manually synchronize time between target machines, for example using 'ntpdate'.
-* The blockchain configuration file must exist on machines which run the client, and the relative path (relative to the caliper folder) of the file must be identical.
+* The blockchain configuration file must exist on machines which run the client, and the relative path (relative to the TrustedBench folder) of the file must be identical.
 All referenced files in the configuration must also exist.

 ## Write your own benchmarks
-Caliper provides a set of nodejs NBIs (North Bound Interfaces) for applications to interact with backend blockchain system.
+TrustedBench provides a set of nodejs NBIs (North Bound Interfaces) for applications to interact with backend blockchain system.
 Check the [*src/comm/blockchain.js*](./src/comm/blockchain.js) to learn about the NBIs.
 Multiple *Adaptors* are implemented to translate the NBIs to different blockchain protocols.
 So developers can write a benchmark once, and run it with different blockchain systems.

-Generally speaking, to write a new caliper benchmark, you need to:
+Generally speaking, to write a new TrustedBench benchmark, you need to:
 * Write smart contracts for systems you want to test
-* Write a testing flow using caliper NBIs.
-Caliper provides a default benchmark engine, which is pluggable and configurable to integrate new tests easily.
+* Write a testing flow using TrustedBench NBIs.
+TrustedBench provides a default benchmark engine, which is pluggable and configurable to integrate new tests easily.
 For more details, please refer to [Benchmark Engine](./docs/Architecture.md#benchmark-engine) .
 * Write a configuration file to define the backend network and benchmark arguments.

 ## Directory Structure